-Rehearsal and Performance in Production Course Advisory: SCC minimum English standard.
-Hours: 30-33.75 lecture, 160-180 lab by arrangement.
+Rehearsal and Performance in Production

+Hours: 30-33.75 lecture, 160-180 lab by arrangement

 Instruction and supervised participation in theatre rehearsal and performance.
 Instruction will be focused upon the unique elements and demands of a live stage production.
 The production(s) can be: A Comedy, Drama, Classical and a Musical.
 Before enrolling in this course, students are required to audition for a role.
 Auditions take place during the second week of the semester.
 Details about auditions will be posted in the theater.
 Repeatable 3 times.

-THEA 024A
+THEA 024A 4.0 Units